mahesh42646/Treading-Hub/backend/README.md

-# Trading Hub Backend
+# Xfunding Flow Backend

-A scalable Node.js backend API for the Trading Hub platform built with Express and MongoDB.
+A scalable Node.js backend API for the Xfunding Flow platform built with Express and MongoDB.

 ## Features